guojuan999/basic/README.md

 <p>cd /var/www</p>
 <p>php vendor/bin/codecept run unit</p>

 <p>I did not add authentication in this application since I did not use the database.
 I would use Yii's build-in AuthClient which supports new visitors to register and sign in to our application using Google/Twitter/Facebook and etc...
-We just need to add some tables in the database to store authorization data. </p
+We just need to add some tables in the database to store authorization data. </p>
+<p>I also should add pagination in case if the input number is too big.</p>